Water Damage and Home Insurance: What's Covered and What's Not

 How to Fill the Gaps: Flood Insurance & Water Backup Endorsements

 Understanding your exclusions is only half the battle.
-The other half is knowing what coverage options exist to fill those gaps.
+The other half is knowing what coverage options exist to fill those gaps, and 2026 pricing makes both add-ons more accessible than most homeowners realize.

 Flood Insurance: The Critical Add-On